nerdErg/GoodForm/tutorial/06-CreateComplexForm.md

 }
 ```

-Let's go to our goodform_tutorial Grails application, and create a new controller for this form.
+Let's go back to our goodform_tutorial Grails application, and create a new controller for this form.
 We do this by running

     grails create-controller JobApplication